89Q12/M3E5/README.md

  ### run instructions

  Clone the repo and install requirements.
- In the config you need paste your bot token, then you can run main.py.
+ In the config you need to paste your bot token, then you can run main.py.
- Invite your bot to your server and run the commands to initialize the bot and the database.
+ Invite your bot to your server and run the following commands to initialize the bot and the database.
  Run the commands in the following order:
  - .builddb
  - .roles_in_db